-Review literature shows that loss and damage due to disasters is on the rise in eastern Africa grave consequences for the survival, dignity and livelihood of the citizens.
+Reviewed literature shows that loss and damage due to disasters is on the rise in Eastern Africa and has grave consequences for the survival, dignity and livelihood of the citizens.
 This is more so amongst the women, men, children, people with disability, migrants, the elderly, youth, girls, IDPs, refugees and the poor where disasters are deepening and entrenching poverty, gender inequalities and social exclusion.
 Disasters, especially those related to climate change and political and ethnic conflicts are eroding most of the developmental gains made.
-This, compounded by increasing vulnerabilities related to changing demographic, unplanned urbanization especially within high-risk zones, environmental degradation, geological hazards, competition for scarce resources and the impact of epidemics such as Covid-19 points to a future where disasters could increasingly threaten the economies of eastern Africa countries and its population, especially the ones that are already vulnerable.
+This, compounded by increasing vulnerabilities related to changing demographic, unplanned urbanization especially within high risk zones, environmental degradation, geological hazards, competition for scarce resources and the impact of epidemics such as COVID-19 points to a future where disasters could increasingly threaten the economies of Eastern Africa countries and its population, especially the ones that are already vulnerable.

-The complexity of disaster induced problems requires an engendered comprehensive and coordinated disaster risk reduction and management policies, projects and programs.
-This report identified various DRR policies, projects and programs (initiatives) being implemented across the ten countries eastern Africa.
+The complexity of disaster-induced problems require an engendered comprehensive and coordinated disaster risk reduction and management policies, projects and programs.
+This report identified various DRR policies, projects and programs (initiatives) being implemented across the ten countries in Eastern Africa.
 Findings show that most of the DRR initiatives do not have a gender and social inclusion lens.
 The few that have mainstreamed a GSI lens are ensuring that DRR interventions address the gender-differentiated needs of women, children, youth, PWD, the elderly, men, IDPs and the refugees and take measures to transform their lives.
-This means taking action to address both immediate practical needs of women, children, youth, PWD, the elderly men, IDPs and their longer-term strategic interests.
+This means taking actions to address both immediate practical needs of women, children, youth, PWD, the elderly, men, IDPs, the refugees and their longer-term strategic interests.
 The actions also entail taking measures to ensure that women and girls are protected from violence, particularly since this threat is known to increase during and after disasters, both within and outside the home.

-In conclusion, DRR initiatives, especially the policies and legislation framework should re-orient local, subnational and efforts to address disaster in a more gender responsive and socially inclusive approach.
+In conclusion, DRR initiatives, especially the policies and legislation framework should re-orient local, sub-national and efforts to address disaster in a more gender responsive and socially inclusive approach.
 The proposed roadmap constitutes the fundamental basis for achieving gender equality and social inclusion policy goal and promoting sustainable development through disaster prevention, preparedness, response and recovery.